antaires/ShotGun_Tetris/readme.txt

 or remove them entirely.
 As time goes on more and more blocks fall and the speed increases.

-To run, use the terminal navigate the same level as the Makefile and enter:
+To run, use the terminal navigate to the same level as the Makefile and enter:
 $make
 $./game